Elizabeth Cotten: “Freight Train”

 There are different variations on the song with different titles.
 These title variations include “I’ve Been All Around This World,” “The Gambler,” “My Father Was a Gambler,” and “The New Railroad.”
 Sometimes, the song is called “Cape Girardeau,” from the song’s line “I been all around Cape Girardeau.”
 Another version specifies the location of the singer’s last stand in “Up On The Blue Ridge Mountains.”

 The Grateful Dead used the variation “I’ve Been All Around This World.”
-You may watch the band sing the song in a 1980 New Year’s Eve performance at the Oakland Auditorium.
+The band sang the song in a 1980 New Year’s Eve performance at the Oakland Auditorium.

 A Grateful Dead fansite notes that the origin of the song is somewhat unclear.
 The first commercial recorded version of the song appears to be a 1946 single by Grandpa Jones, who later starred on Hee-Haw.
 But the song goes back further to a 1937 Library of Congress field recording.